-Remuneration and benefits payable to the CEO and other GET members are determined by the Board of Directors on an annual basis.
+Remuneration and benefits payable to the CEO and other GET members are determined by the Board on an annual basis.
 The Board also makes decisions concerning any potential compensation payable to the CEO and other GET members upon the termination of such person’s employment.
-Prior to the relevant Board meeting, the matter is always deliberated by the Human Resources Committee of the Board of Directors.
+Prior to the relevant Board meeting, the matter is always deliberated by the Human Resources Committee.

-The criteria for the remuneration of the CEO and other GET members are reviewed and the results of such reviews are regularly reported to the Human Resources Committee and the Board of Directors.
+The criteria for the remuneration of the CEO and other GET members are reviewed and the results of such reviews are regularly reported to the Human Resources Committee and the Board.
 The reviews aim to follow the impact of the remuneration criteria on reaching the Group’s long-term financial targets.

-The short-term incentives for the CEO and other GET members are based on the financial performance of the Group and the achievement of personal objectives.
+The short-term incentives for the CEO are based on the financial performance of the Group.
+The short-term incentives for the other GET members are based on the financial performance of the Group and the achievement of personal objectives.
 The short-term incentives for the GET members having a business segment responsibility are also determined based on the financial performance of the business segment in question.
-The weighting of the financial objectives is 90% for the CEO and 80% or 90% for other GET members and the weighting of the personal objectives is correspondingly 10% for the CEO and 20% or 10% for other GET members.
+The weighting of the financial objectives is 100% for the CEO and 80% or 90% for other GET members.
+The weighting of the personal objectives is correspondingly 20% or 10% for other GET members.
 The following indicators are applied when setting financial objectives: earnings per share (EPS) before taxes and return on investment (ROI).
 In addition, for the GET members having a business segment responsibility also return on net assets (RONA) and value added (VA) of the business segment in question are relevant indicators.
 The above-mentioned criteria are selected to promote the Group’s financial targets and success on a short- and a long-term basis.

 Performance share plans

 Performance share plans function as long-term incentives for the CEO and other GET members.
-On March 12, 2010 the Board of Directors of the Company decided on establishing a Performance Share Arrangement to form a part of the long-term incentive and retention program for the key personnel of the Company and its subsidiaries.
+On March 12, 2010 the Board decided on establishing a Performance Share Arrangement to form a part of the long-term incentive and retention program for the key personnel of the Company and its subsidiaries.
 The Performance Share Arrangement offers a possibility to earn the Company shares as remuneration for achieving established targets.

 The Arrangement consists of annually commencing individual three-year performance share plans.
 A possible reward shall be paid during the calendar year following each three-year plan.
-Commencement of each three-year plan will be separately decided by the Board of Directors.
-The Company’s performance share plans with earnings year 2015 or later and based on which incentives may be paid out in 2016 or later have been illustrated below.
+Commencement of each three-year plan will be separately decided by the Board.
+The Company’s performance share plans with earnings year 2016 or later and based on which incentives may be paid out in 2017 or later have been illustrated below.

 A cash payment equivalent to taxes and tax-like charges arising to the key personnel from the reward may be granted as part of the remuneration.
-GET members that are participants to the performance share plan shall hold at least half (50% ) of the shares received until he/she holds shares received from the performance share plans corresponding in aggregate to the value of his/her annual gross base salary.
+GET members that are participants to a performance share plan shall hold at least half (50%) of the shares received until he/she holds shares received from the performance share plans corresponding in aggregate to the value of his/her annual gross base salary.
 The ownership requirement applies until termination of employment or service.